Icelain/ice.personal/blogs/realtime-http-audio-streaming-server-in-go.md

 We empty out our buffer so it can be reused and create a ticker for 250 milliseconds so that the stream has an output delay and doesn't send too much data in small interval of time.

+EDIT: As mentioned in the comments, you can calculate and adjust the delay according to this formula: tick_duration = track_duration * buffer_size / aac_file_size

 In the inner loop:

 ```go